sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/lsif.md

 # LSIF

-LSIF is a file format for precomputed code intelligence data.
-It's fast and precise, but needs to be periodically generated and uploaded to your Sourcegraph instance.
+[LSIF](https://github.com/Microsoft/language-server-protocol/blob/master/indexFormat/specification.md) is a file format for precomputed code intelligence data.
+It provides fast and precise code intelligence, but needs to be periodically generated and uploaded to your Sourcegraph instance.
+LSIF is opt-in: repositories for which you have not uploaded LSIF data will continue to use the out-of-the-box code intelligence.

 > LSIF is supported in Sourcegraph 3.8 and up.

+> For users who have a language server deployed, LSIF will take priority over the language server when LSIF data exists for a repository.

-## Language support
+## LSIF indexers

+An LSIF indexer is a command line tool that analyzes your project's source code and generates a file in LSIF format containing all the definitions, references, and hover documentation in your project.
+That LSIF file is later uploaded to Sourcegraph to provide code intelligence.

+Several languages are currently supported:

 - [TypeScript](https://github.com/Microsoft/lsif-node/tree/master/tsc)
 - [Go](https://github.com/sourcegraph/lsif-go)